mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 That's why we do zazen physically first.
 And then [fourth?], if you do zazen concentrating with breath.
 That is, regulation of the breath leads [the] internal organs to work smoothly, very naturally.

 The amount of oxygen spent is less than usual, and also carbonic acid gas is produced less than usual – well, sort of like this, anyway, if you breathe, if you control breath.
 But "if you control" means if you pay careful attention to your breath, very naturally your breath is going to slow down a little bit.
 But when you inhale, [the] inhale is a little faster, and the exhale is a little slower; slower and longer.
 Because when you see the wave itself, when you exhale, it's pretty easy to create a mental, psychological crack.
 Through the crack, psychological crack, you see there is something missing.
-So, because, that mental crack means that when the continuation is broken up, attention *[untelligible]*, and *[unintelligible]* naturally signs of laxity appear.
+Because, that mental crack means that when the continuation is broken up, attention *[untelligible]*, and *[unintelligible]* naturally signs of laxity appear.
 That is called suki; crack.

 ###### 14:41
 You have to... completely ... concentrate on taking care of your breath, becoming one with breath.
 And then simultaneously, your physical state of regulation of the breath – by the regulation of the breath, you completely are closely related with total personality.
 Very naturally.
 Because, physically, [this goes?] very well.

 ###### 15:27

 That's why, if you concentrate, which is called practicing samadhi, through the regulation of the body, through the regulation of the breath, you can experience very naturally: calmness, tranquility.
-And then, you attain enlightened experience, enlightened, highest [spirit?] of life.
+And then, you attain enlightened experience .... highest [spirit?] of life.

 This is in Hinayana or Mahayana; everybody.
 All the [kinds of] Buddhism, Hinayana and Mahayana, emphasizes this kind of zazen.
 The point is regulation of the mind.
-That is very important, in Shikantaza.
+That is very important, in shikantaza.

 ###### 16:22

-I told you yesterday, if you do zazen, I always tell you: first, you have to do zazen while making arrangement of circumstances, sensory world, and your **body** and **breath**. [*he pounds on the something for emphasis, on body and breath*] And then very naturally, that's where life really chooses to connect very powerfully to the center of life.
+I told you yesterday, if you do zazen, I always tell you: first, you have to do zazen while making arrangement of circumstances, sensory world, and your **body** and **breath**. [*he pounds on something for emphasis, perhaps the blackboard, on body and breath*] And then very naturally, that's where life really chooses to connect very powerfully to the center of life.
 That is total personality.
 That's why, if you do this, very naturally you can experience something.

 But at that time, point is, you have to do zazen with **mind**.
-That mind is characterized by attachment.
-Attachment to one-sided, extreme idea.
+That mind is characterized by attachment; attachment to one-sided, extreme idea.
 If you experience something good, mind immediately attaches to it.
 If you don't experience anything, mind really wants to attach to a certain highness of spirit, which you will not yet experience.
 So, you're really greedy; that is also attachment.
 If you experience something wrong, you really want to escape from [it]; this is also attachment.
 So mind is characterized by strong attachment.

 ###### 18:05